• Skip to primary navigation

 • Enjoy the salad immediately or keep it in the fridge for 30 minutes to one hour, to allow the flavors to come together (recommended).

-what do I serve Jamaican salad (coleslaw) with?
+what do I serve this coleslaw with?

 Jamaican coleslaw pairs up well with grilled jerk chicken, meat, fish, and vegetables.
 It goes particularly well with french fries.
 Spoon it on sandwiches or sliders or simply serve it as a side dish to rice or cauliflower rice and other main dishes.